IKStreamIvo/ModelViewer-Godot/README.md

 # Model Viewer
 Basic Model Viewer test in Godot 3
-Features rotation, zooming and loading models.
+Features drag-and-drop (OBJ), rotation, zooming and loading models.

 ![app detailed and simple preview](/model_viewer_preview.png)

+**Note:** The drag-and-drop function was only tested on files that share the same parent folder, e.g.
+`./Skibidi/amogus.obj`, `./Skibidi/amogus.mtl` and `./Skibidi/Texture/sussy_tex.png`.
+Other directory structures would most likely result to error.

 # Controls
+- Drag and drop an OBJ file into the window to load it
 - Left mouse button - swipe to rotate the models
 - Scroll wheel / middle mouse button - scroll to zoom in and out the models
 - Previous and next buttons ![previous button sprite](/Assets/Images/prev_btn.png) ![next button sprite](/Assets/Images/next_btn.png) - navigate and load models